The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

 Day Two: Kayangan Lake

 The standard island-hopping tour — a bangka (outrigger boat) with 12 passengers, visiting 5-6 spots in a day.
 PHP 1,800 (~$33) per person including lunch.
-We left at 8AM.
+Boats leave at 8AM.

 Kayangan Lake is on Coron Island, which is ancestral Tagbanwa territory.
 Entry fees go to the community.
 The boat docks at a wooden platform and you climb 300+ steps up and over a limestone ridge.
 The climb is sweaty.
 The view from the top — a lake enclosed by sheer karst cliffs — makes you forget the sweat immediately.

-The water is fresh, clear to maybe 8 meters, and a shade of green that photography can't reproduce.
-I swam for 30 minutes.
-Small fish darted around my ankles.
-The cliffs reflected off the surface.
-The silence — no engines, no music, just water and wind — was almost disorienting after Manila.
+The water is fresh, clear to maybe 8 meters, and a shade of green photography can't reproduce.
+Swim for 30 minutes and small fish dart around your ankles.
+The cliffs reflect off the surface.
+The silence — no engines, no music, just water and wind — is almost disorienting after Manila.

 Day Three: The Wrecks